Objectives

 1. The Physical layer defines the physical formats to transport the bitstreams to and from an adjacent node;

-2. The Link layer defines the formats and handling (synchronisation, signalling, start of a byte or packet) between two adjacent nodes;
+2. The Link layer defines the formats and handling (synchronisation, signalling, start of a byte or frames) between two adjacent nodes;

 3. The Network layer takes care of routing through the whole network;